indigo-dc/oidc-agent/gitbook/oidc-add.md

   -p, --print                Prints the encrypted account configuration and
                              exits
-  -r, --remove               The account configuration is removed, not added
+  -r, --remove               The account configuration is removed, not added -t, --lifetime=LIFETIME    Set a maximum lifetime in seconds when adding the
+                             account configuration

  Verbosity:
   -g, --debug                Sets the log level to DEBUG